A Guide to Literary Submissions

 - Every 200 Words: +1 stat.
 100 words do not equal .5 stats; only multiples of 200.

 - Extra Characters: +2 for each.
-Only applies to characters who are an important part of the plot and/or story; must have at least a minimum of 2 paragraphs with the extra character being involved and contributing to the story.
-It does not apply to a brief mentioning of characters or characters stringed into the same actions
+Only applies to characters who are an important part of the plot and/or story; must have at least a minimum of 25% of the total word count with the extra character being involved and contributing to the story.
+It does not apply to a brief mentioning of characters, descriptions of characters, or characters strung into the same actions.

 - Extra characters for Roleplays may be applied to characters who are an integral part of the ENTIRE story not just a few mentions in a couple of paragraphs/posts.

 - Like Collaborations, the maximum amount of stats a single literary entry can gain is 50 stats.